mgiglia92/mg-cv/README.md

 How can this be

 # *CU@HOME*
 CU@HOME was made in response to the COVID-19 pandemic as the school needed to shift to remote learning.
 Here's a write up Cooper did about it [CU@HOME].
+The following are just some images of the devices built and produced in under six months.
+During this time I also managed some student software developers to make Graphical User Interfaces, Communications Protocols and other necessary tools to make the kits useful for hands-on engineering education.
+I will be adding details to these in the future.

 ## DC Motor / Controls Lab / Drone Controls Lab
 <img src="images/dc-motor-lab.png" />